 The fluctuation in the wave pattern is what creates the resulting beat.

-Isochronic Tones – The Most Powerful Form Of Audio Entrainment
+Isochronic Tones – A Powerful Form Of Audio Entrainment

 lsochronic tones are created in a completely different way to Binaural Beats.
 Instead of two different tones being combined together, just a single tone is used.